StacieL/doc/docs/DeployAppStore-RegisterAppleDeveloperProgramOrganization.md

 ![alt-text](assets/deploy-app-store/Register-developer-4D-for-iOS.png)

 ## STEP 6.
-ENROLL IN THE APPLE DEVELOPER ENTERPRISE PROGRAM
+Join the Apple Developer Program

 * You can sign up for the Apple Developer Program [here](https://developer.apple.com/enroll/enterprise/).

 ![alt-text](assets/deploy-app-store/Join-Apple-Developer-Program-individuals-4D-for-iOS.png)

 ## STEP 7.
-ENROLL AS AN ORGANIZATION
+Enroll as an organization

 * Click on the Start your Enrollment button.
 * Select Company / Organization from the Entity Type dropdown list.